swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 we should provide a general "property delegate" mechanism to allow these patterns to be defined as libraries.

 This is an alternative approach to some of the problems intended to be addressed by the [2015-2016 property behaviors proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0030-property-behavior-decls.md).
-Some of the examples are the same, but this proposal  a completely different approach designed to be simpler, easier to understand for users, and less invasive in the compiler implementation.
+Some of the examples are the same, but this proposal takes a completely different approach designed to be simpler, easier to understand for users, and less invasive in the compiler implementation.
 There is a section that discusses the substantive differences from that design at the end of this proposal.

 [Pitch](TODO)<br/>